 It is clear, then, that what must dominate the discussion over the proper relationship between the police and the state in the Aboriginal context is the rule of law.
 Both the police and the government must be firmly ensconced under the rule of law, and the nature and ambit of the law under which they must fall must be adequately understood and acknowledged.
-In this context the substance of the law is provided by fiduciary doctrine, and more particularly by the principles which guide fiduciaries as they exercise control over the legal and practical interests of beneficiaries.
-Aboriginal peoples have reposed trust in the government that it will deal fairly and honourably with their interests, and it is this trust that is protected by the rule of law, which acts to ensure that the honour of the government manifests into appropriate policy and direction.
+In this context the substance of the law is provided by fiduciary doctrine, and more particularly by the principles that guide fiduciaries as they exercise control over the legal and practical interests of beneficiaries.
+Aboriginal peoples have reposed trust in the government that it will deal fairly and honourably with their interests, and it is this trust that is protected by the rule of law, functioning to ensure that the honour of the government manifests into appropriate policy and direction.

 This implicates the courts in the debate over the appropriate relationship between the police and the government, for the judiciary must function to measure the degree to which the government has met its legal obligations, dispensing remedies as warranted.
-In a sense the courts must take on the role of overseer, monitoring and measuring the success of the relationship between the government and the police established by the government, where the measuring stick is provided by fiduciary doctrine and the jurisprudence around Aboriginal and treaty rights.
-The courts have (somewhat reluctantly) taken on this role in relation to the government's treatment of Aboriginal and treaty rights, and must see that this constitutionally mandated task carries with it the need to constantly assess both (a) how the government has responded to the legal interests of Aboriginal peoples, and (where the government has systematically ignored or denied the existence of rights which, prima facie, seem plausibly established) (b) the response of the government to the policing of disputes that might arise.
-Not only must the government be seen not to be unjustifiably interfering with the particular operations of the police once the police are engaged in policing a dispute, but it must be seen as establishing policies for the police to follow in such situations which themselves respect the fiduciary position of the government.
+In some sense the courts must take on the role of overseers, monitoring and measuring the success of the relationship established by the government between the government and the police, where the measuring stick is provided by fiduciary doctrine and the jurisprudence around Aboriginal and treaty rights.
+The courts have (somewhat reluctantly) taken on this role in relation to the government's treatment of Aboriginal and treaty rights, and in the context of government-police relations they must come to see that the constitutionally mandated task they have fallen under carries with it the need to constantly assess both (a) how the government has responded to the legal interests of Aboriginal peoples, and (b) (where the government has systematically ignored or denied the existence of rights which, prima facie, seem plausibly established) the response of the government to the policing of disputes that might arise.
+Not only must the government be seen not to be unjustifiably interfering with the particular operations of the police once the police are engaged in policing a dispute over Aboriginal and/or treaty rights, but it must be seen as establishing policies for the police to follow in such situations which themselves respect the fiduciary position of the government.